 The prepared sauce is a workhorse in Central and Southern Vietnamese cooking:

 Bun Mam Nem is the signature dish: rice vermicelli noodles, grilled pork, fresh herbs, vegetables, and generous drizzle of "mam nem pha san."
 It's everywhere in Da Nang and the surrounding region.
+A bowl runs 30,000-50,000 VND at most street stalls.

 Goi cuon (fresh spring rolls) often swap the standard fish-sauce dip for "mam nem," especially with grilled pork or beef, for a bolder taste.

 Bo nhung dam (vinegar hot pot) pairs well with "mam nem"'s robust flavor against the tangy broth and beef.
+This dish is popular in Saigon, particularly in District 1 and District 3 restaurants.

 Grilled seafood benefits from the sauce's pungency—a powerful counterpoint to the natural sweetness of shrimp or fish.
+Along the coast from Da Nang down to Phu Quoc, grilled squid and prawns arrive with a small dish of "mam nem pha san" as the default.

-Finding and Tasting Mam Nem
+Where to Find and Taste Mam Nem

 In Vietnam, look for it in local markets, especially in Central cities like Da Nang and Hue, where it's a culinary foundation.
 You'll see vendors selling both raw "mam nem" and ready-made "mam nem pha san."
 Vietnamese grocery stores outside Vietnam carry bottled versions, though quality and flavor vary.